ClusterLabs/PAF/Quick_Start-Debian-8.md

 EOC
 ```

+Note that the values for `timeout` and `interval` on each operation are based
+on the minimum suggested value for PAF Resource Agent.
+These values should be adapted depending on the context.

 About the collocation between `pgsql-ha` and `pgsql-master-ip`, note that the
 start/stop and promote/demote order for these resource is asymetrical: we